kdteraiya/most-starred-repos/README.md

 This repository is `open-source and contributions` are always welcome!
 If you have a solution to a problem or a new exercise that you would like to share, feel free to `submit a pull request`.
 Your contribution will help make this repository a valuable resource for the `ReactJS community`.

 # Conclusion
-We hope that you find `Most-Starred-Repo` useful in your `Interview preparation` to become a better `ReactJS developer`.
+We hope that you find `Most-Starred-Repos` useful in your `Interview preparation` to become a better `ReactJS developer`.
 Happy coding!

 ## 🔥 Clone this Repository
 You need to write the following commands on the terminal screen(in vscode) so that you can run this project locally.